 POETRY INSTALLATION BRINGS VOICE TO THE BEAUTY AND PLIGHT OF THE OCEANS

-POEMS4OCEANS: a moving image, photography and poetry installation will showcase YOUYOU Mentoring poets and writers who have created poems inspired by the beauty and plight of the oceans.
+POEMS4OCEANS: is a moving image, photography and poetry installation presented by YOUYOU Mentoring that showcases poetry created by literary beneficiaries.
+Poems created are inspired by the beauty and plight of the oceans.

-Presented by YOUYOU Mentoring the showcase of audio-visual poems will be projected onto three large screens that will take over the entire Strand Gallery space in London from the 2nd-3rd September 2017.
+The audio-visual poems were projected onto three large screens at The Strand Gallery space in London during the 1st-3rd September 2017.

 Each poem has been recorded by the poets and special guests, including the British actor and poet, Nicholas Pinnock, who is starring with Anna Friel in ITV1 drama, Marcella, and Jo Wood entrepreneur, presenter, and environmentalist.